DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 5 Experiment.md

 $${v = m \times 2L}$$

 By placing the values in the equation above, the value of the speed of sound is obtained to be 368.4 m/s.
+And from MATLAB, the uncertainty in the slope is determined to be 0.0209.

 ## Report your results